JohannesHaubner/mapMRI/README.md

 pip install -e .
 ```

+### Note: All scripts are assumed to be run from the top level of this repository.

 # Data

-Download the dataset from https://zenodo.org/communities/mri2fem and move the folder `freesurfer` to
+Download the dataset from https://zenodo.org/communities/mri2fem and move the folder `FreeSurfer` to
 ```
 Oscar-Image-Registration-via-Transport-Equation/data/
 ```